-Faculty applying with KIIS, CCSA, or Experience Scotland programs will be notified on the schedules of these affiliates by their program representatives.
+Faculty applying with KIIS or CCSA programs will be notified on the schedules of these affiliates by their program representatives.

 After your application is approved or conditionally approved, you will be asked to attend mandatory group meetings with other Faculty and Program Directors.
-These are designed to:
+These are set throughout the year prior to your program and are designed to:

-- Provide you with student application information, scholarships, and financial aid
+- Give you details on student scholarships scholarships and financial aid

 - Support and create your recruitment efforts

 - Create a more cohesive leadership team for everyone on your program

 - More fully understand the student experience on study abroad

 - Design programs that are academically and experientially centered learning programs and not a tour or trip